Annual Pay Calculator

 How Annual Salary Is Calculated from Hourly Wage

-The IRS and Bureau of Labor Statistics define the standard full-time work year as 2,080 hours — 40 hours per week multiplied by 52 weeks.
+The IRS and Bureau of Labor Statistics define the standard full-time work year as 2,080 hours.
+That figure comes from 40 hours per week multiplied by 52 weeks.
 To convert any hourly wage to annual salary:

 Formula

 For part-time workers, replace 40 with your actual weekly hours.
-A worker at $23.75 per hour working 30 hours per week earns $37,050 annually — $12,350 less than the full-time equivalent at the same rate.
+A worker at $23.75 per hour working 30 hours per week earns $37,050 annually, which is $12,350 less than the full-time equivalent at the same rate.

 The gap between gross pay and net pay surprises many workers, especially those receiving their first paycheck.
 For a single filer earning $52,000 per year in a moderate-tax state in 2026, the typical deductions are roughly: